SEARCH Flight800.org:

 Past and Present Efforts

 In May 2001, FIRO published a thorough eyewitness study, based on the analysis of the official database of eyewitness interview summaries and materials.
-The study found that a significant percentage of eyewitnesses reported a “flare-like” object rise from the surface and head toward Flight 800 before the jetliner exploded.
+The study found that a large majority of eyewitnesses to events early in the crash sequence reported a flare-like object rise upward toward Flight 800 and then explode into or near the jetliner.

 In July of 2002, FIRO filed a petition with the NTSB that cites erroneous findings in the NTSB’s final report, and includes evidence left unexplained by the NTSB.
 A formal response from the NTSB is expected shortly.